pauly7610/support101/CONTRIBUTING.md

    git checkout -b my-feature
    ```
 3. **Make your changes** with clear commit messages.
+4. **Run DB migrations** if you add/modify models: `python apps/backend/migrations.py`
-4. **Test your changes** locally before submitting a PR.
+5. **Test your changes** locally (backend: pytest, frontend: Cypress, type checks)
-5. **Open a pull request** with a clear description of your changes.
+6. **Open a pull request** with a clear description of your changes and reference the PRD if relevant.

 ## Code Style
-- Follow existing code conventions (Python: PEP8, JS/TS: Prettier/ESLint).
+- Python: PEP8, type hints, async/await, Black formatting
+- JS/TS: Strict TypeScript, Prettier, Cypress types for tests
-- Document new functions and modules.
+- Document new functions and modules
-- Add or update tests as appropriate.
+- Add or update tests as appropriate (see `tests/` and PRD for coverage)
+- Ensure compliance and analytics features are not broken

 ## Reporting Issues
 - Use GitHub Issues for bugs, feature requests, or questions.